HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 #### Pages and portlets default test data

-The following setup includes different types of commonly used portlets, as listed in this section.
-Performance tests measure the response time required to render an entire page with its associated portlets.
-Knowing the response times for rendering pages is important, as these portlets are frequently used in DX content.
+The following setup includes different types of commonly used portlets.
+Performance tests measure the response time required to render an entire page along with its associated portlets.
+Knowing the response times for rendering pages is important, as the portlets on these pages are frequently used in DX Compose content.
 Refer to the following list for more information about this setup:

 - The tests included 6 unique pages with portlets for the small configuration and 60 pages for the medium and large configurations.
 - Both anonymous and authenticated users were granted access for authoring and rendering.
 The same users utilized in WCM rendering are also used here.